 Conference Presentations: CSAE 2024, ECBE 2023, NCDE 2023, SEHO 2023, PACDEV 2023, WGAPE Berkeley 2023, AFE 2022

-Conference Presentations: Lisbon Economics and Statistics of Education (LESE) 2024
+Conference Presentations: MWIEDC 2025, Lisbon Economics and Statistics of Education (LESE) 2024

 Do providing women with conditional cash transfers increase their Pareto weight within the household as much as if they entered employment?
 Using data between 1997 to 2007 from Mexico's Progresa program (also known as Oportunidades/Prospera), I find that both receiving Progresa transfers and female employment leads to household expenditure reallocation from men's clothing to girls’ and women's clothing.
 This provides evidence against the household unitary model.
 Meanwhile, Progresa leads to an increase in boys’ clothing expenditures while female employment leads to a decrease in boys’ clothing expenditures.
 This suggests that Progresa reallocates household resources from adults to children, while female employment reallocates resources from male family members to female ones.